How to Rent Out Your House in Denver

 • Word-of-mouth marketing

-The goal here is to ensure maximum exposure to prospective tenants.
-Resultantly, this can ensure you attract a large prospective tenant pool, thereby increasing your chances of landing the ideal occupant.
+The goal here is to ensure maximum exposure to potential tenants.
+Resultantly, this can ensure that landlords attract tenants, thereby increasing your chances of landing the ideal occupant.

-Don’t take any chances when it comes to tenants.
-As a savvy landlord, you want to be as diligent in your search as possible.
-If you post your well-crafting rental ad, you’ll start receiving inquiries from interested applicants looking to rent your Denver property.
+Don’t take any chances when it comes to renters.
+As a savvy landlord, you want to be as diligent as possible when screening tenants.
+If you post your well-crafting rental ad, you’ll start receiving inquiries and rental applications from interested renters looking to rent your Denver rental house.
 The inquiries can come in the form of emails, texts, or phone calls depending on what you left as your contact information.

 During this initial contact, try to learn as much as you can about the tenant.
 For instance, how much they earn, whether they have a pet, their credit rating, and when they would be looking to move out.
 This can save you valuable time by eliminating applicants who aren’t serious.

-After the pre-screening process is over, move on to the next step – the property showing.
-This will help the prospective tenants know whether or not the property meets their needs.
+After the preliminary tenant screening process is over, move on to the next step – the rental property showing.
+This will help the potential tenants know whether or not the property meets their needs.

 prospective tenant filling out a rental application